vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 Applications
 ============

-You have two different formulas available when using Google Spreadsheet in Odoo: *retrieve data* and *retrieve grouped sums*.
+You have two different formulas available when using Google Spreadsheet in Leansoft: *retrieve data* and *retrieve grouped sums*.

 .. warning::